thudcl/thudcl.github.io/_pages/qingqian_he.md

 #### Bio

-> *XX is a PhD student specializing in XXX..
-XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX.." *
+> XX is a PhD student specializing in XXX..
+XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..

 <figure class="ribbon">